 David Stanley is the author of Moon Handbooks South Pacific, Moon Fiji, and Moon Tahiti, published by Avalon Travel of Berkeley, California.
-Over the years he has visited 185 of the 193 United Nations member countries, crossing six continents overland.
+Over the years he has visited almost every country in the world, crossing six continents overland.
 His travel guidebooks to the South Pacific, Micronesia, Alaska, Eastern Europe, and Cuba opened those areas to budget travelers for the first time.

 During the late 1960s, David became immersed in Mexican culture by spending a year in several small towns near Guanajuato.
 Later he studied at universities in Barcelona, Spain, and Florence, Italy, before settling down to get an honors degree (with distinction) in Spanish literature from the University of Guelph, Canada.